-Vegan White Bean Mash with garlic, rosemary and spring onions, a simple and delicious side dish that is packed with protein and fibre.
+Vegan Butter Bean Mash with garlic, rosemary and spring onions, a simple and delicious side dish that is packed with protein and fibre.
 It is also a great alternative to the mashed potatoes, or can be served as a healthy party dip or on toast, crostini or bruschetta.
-Bonus point, it’s gluten free, low calorie, high protein.
+Bonus point, it's gluten free, low calorie, high protein.

 Beans are so underrated.
 They are ridiculously cheap, but are simply jam-packed with all the goodness you can get.
-And if you have a tooth against carbs, and would rather stay away from the good old mashed potatoes, then you really have to try this butter bean mash.
+And if you have a tooth against carbs, and would rather stay away from the good old mashed potatoes, then you really have to try this white bean mash.

 The wonderful trio of garlic, rosemary and spring onions simply transforms this dish, making it so flavourful that is very hard to believe it is vegan.
 I actually prefer it as a spread most of the times, it makes for a cheap, but highly nutritious breakfast or brunch.
 Or even party food, especially for those on a vegetarian or vegan diet.